 The constitution of UAE enshrines Islam as the official religion of the UAE.
 It was introduced in the middle east with the opening of Mecca in Saudi Arabia and spread with the arrival of Prophet Mohammed in UAE in A.D.
-630.Three-fourth of the country’s population is Muslims, with roughly four-fifths belonging to the Sunni branch.
+630.This major religion in Dubai takes up three-fourths of the country’s population, with roughly four-fifths belonging to the Sunni branch.
 Followers of the Shiite branch of Islam exist in Dubai and Sharjah.
 Ibadi Muslims are majorly immigrants from Oman, and a hint of Sufi culture is also visible in UAE’s religious customs.
 Sharia laws guide personal matters like marriage, divorce, etc. Though the penal code of UAE is not completely based on Sharia laws, it derives many components from the same.
 In cities like Abu Dhabi, Sharia laws govern many disputes.
 Some aspects of these laws are:

 Some mosques to visit in UAE: Sheikh Zayed Grand Mosque Centre, Abu DhabiGrand Bur Dubai Masjid, DubaiAl Farooq Omar Bin Al Khattab Mosque, Dubai Al Rahim Mosque, Dubai